Nature Connection

 • 5 Deepening Nature Connection Sessions

-94% of respondents felt the program helped them to connect to the local environment
+• 94% felt more connected to the local environment

 Supported by an ACT Environment Grant in 2024, this environment focussed roving community group empowered LGBTQIA+ folk to connect with and care for nature through active, hands-on conservation.